German stocks - Factors to watch on June 27

-FRANKFURT, June 27 The DAX top-30 index looked set to open 0.2 percent lower on Tuesday, according to premarket data from brokerage Lang & Schwarz at 0607 GMT.
+FRANKFURT, June 27 (Reuters) - The DAX top-30 index looked set to open 0.2 percent lower on Tuesday, according to premarket data from brokerage Lang & Schwarz at 0607 GMT.

 The following are some of the factors that may move German stocks: